jjzhao05/cs2-role-classifier/README.md

 The dataset consists of professional CS2 match demos collected from HLTV.org and parsed using `awpy`.

 ### Notes

+* **Trading** refers to a kill that occurs shortly after a teammate’s death, where the killer eliminates the opponent responsible for that death within 5 seconds.

 - The dataset consists of all matches played during IEM Rio 2026.
 - All features are computed directly from parsed demo data.